Viewing medical records at Children’s Minnesota

 Children’s Minnesota medical records are primarily electronic but some information remains in paper.
 Please ask a nurse to help explain this information and what it means.

-You can get access to your child’s electronic medical record (EMR)
+Or, you can get access to your child’s electronic medical record (EMR)

 If your child is in the hospital for a long time, you can receive access to view your child’s electronic medical record (EMR) on the computer.
 To request access, visit a Health Information Management (HIM) office: